 I’m going somewhere with this, and on Wednesday, I’ll send you that video I promised and talk more about how this approach can forever change your photography as it has done for me.
 For now, take a look at the images, and if you want to play along, leave your own thoughts and answers to these questions in the comments below.
 The winner will be chosen randomly and it’s just for fun, but the prize is a good one—it’s worth about $350.
 Just be sure to reply before Wednesday morning because that’s when I’ll announce the winner and the prize.

-So, what makes the image work?
-Leave your comments here on my blog.
-The best thing about this is there are no secrets.
+So, what do you think makes this image work?
+Leave your comments below, and I’ll draw the name of one person who will win a free enrollment for my ImageWork course.
+The best thing about all this is there are no secrets.
 Every image in the world is there to be unpacked and learned from, and I want to teach you how to do that because if you can learn to do it with the photographs of others, you can learn to make those decisions and understand the effect of them when you’re holding your camera and making your own photographs.

 See you on Wednesday!